I'm so excited by my ice dyeing adventures, I want everyone to experience the excitement, so I'm teaching classes and workshops in my studio.

 ICE DYEING is a shibori technique (the Japanese art of folding and dyeing fabric) that has expanded to include the random possibilities that can happen when ice or snow is introduced between the manipulated fabric and the dye itself.
 As the frozen water melts, it carries the dye to unpredictable places and the colors can merge and split, producing unexpected results.
 The fun comes at the end of the dyeing when I press the fabric, revealing surprising organic designs.
 It’s like gazing at clouds looking for images.

-Classes in my studio in Sainte Genevieve, Missouri, last
+Classes in my studio in Berea, Kentucky, last about

 interest and refreshments involved.